 Social workers who hold BSW degrees have achieved proficiency in generalist practice.
 This means they have multiple skills, knowledges, ethics, and values to work in the different areas of social work intervention: direct practice (micro), group work (mezzo), and social community development (macro).

 While a Bachelor of Arts (BA) degree enables students to focus on a discipline (e.g., psychology, sociology), a BSW integrates discipline-specific knowledge and skills into an applied profession.
-About 15% of BSW students yearly possess a discipline-specific degree.
+About one-third of BSW students have a previous discipline-specific degree.

 The Master of Social Work (MSW)